 Day 2: World War II History Day

-This day was spent visiting many World War II related monuments and museums.
-We visited Checkpoint Charlie (the most famous checkpoint on the Berlin Wall and Cold War symbol), the Memorial to the Murdered Jews of Europe, and the Topography of Terror (an indoor / outdoor museum).
-As expected, it was a very sobering day but it was incredible to spend time learning more intimate details of the war.
+This day was spent visiting many World War II-related monuments and museums.
+We visited Checkpoint Charlie (the most famous checkpoint on the Berlin Wall and a Cold War symbol), the Memorial to the Murdered Jews of Europe, and the Topography of Terror (an indoor / outdoor museum).
+As expected, it was a very sobering day but it was incredible to spend time learning more intimate details about the war.

 We next embark to the East Side Gallery – an open gallery that has turned the Berlin Wall into a monument of reunification.
 The industrial area was out of the way but we were glad we ventured there.

 We then head back to the historic district for a late lunch at Kantine Deluxe.
 We continue exploring the historic district by wandering in whatever direction suits our fancy.
 We visit an old church and see numerous statues, monuments and fountains.
 The architecture all seems to belong on postcards and we enjoy taking many photos!